Nightswimming: Composition and lyrics

-Reception
+Release and reception

-"Nightswimming" was released as a single on July 12, 1993.
-The record reached number 27 in the United Kingdom and number 71 in Australia.
+"Nightswimming" was released as a single on July 12, 1993, in the United Kingdom.
+It reached number 18 in Ireland and number 27 in the UK.
+In Australia, it was released on September 20, 1993, and reached number 71 on the ARIA Singles Chart.

 Steven Hyden wrote for The A.V.
-Club, "Automatic for the People might be the most quietly serene rock record about loss ever made.
+Club that "Automatic for the People might be the most quietly serene rock record about loss ever made.
 There is no fear in this music; death is the album's main character, but he's presented as a vehicle for self-empowerment ("Try Not to Breathe"), immortality ("Man on the Moon"), and spiritual fulfillment ("Find the River").
 On "Nightswimming", death returns to his home in the past, and memory is revealed as the last light emanating from a star that has burned out."

 In his weekly UK chart commentary, James Masterton wrote, "And still they keep on plugging.
 R.E.M.'s fifth hit from the album is in a similar vein to "Everybody Hurts" which became their biggest hit ever back in May.
-Similar success may be difficult for this song, not being quite as universal as the last and due to the fact that the album Automatic For The People is now one of the biggest sellers of the year so far."
+Similar success may be difficult for this song, not being quite as universal as the last and due to the fact that the album Automatic for the People is now one of the biggest sellers of the year so far."
 Alan Jones from Music Week gave the song four out of five and named it Pick of the Week.
-He declared it as a "rather intense song", adding that "The usual assortment of exclusive live tracks will convert this into another big hit."
-Parry Gettelman from Orlando Sentinel felt that "a repetitive piano riff and swelling strings overwhelm the slight tune."
-In a 1992 review of the album, Rolling Stone writer Paul Evans said, "R.E.M. has never made music more gorgeous than 'Nightswimming'", calling it a "masterpiece".
+He declared it a "rather intense song" and added, "The usual assortment of exclusive live tracks will convert this into another big hit."
+Paul Moody from NME noted "the poignant, croaky vocal from Sir Michael, the gorgeous, gossamer piano accompaniment and the lyric dripping with adult ennui".
+Parry Gettelman of the Orlando Sentinel felt that "a repetitive piano riff and swelling strings overwhelm the slight tune."
+In a 1992 review of Automatic for the People, Rolling Stone writer Paul Evans called "Nightswimming" a "masterpiece" and the band's most "gorgeous" song.

 In 2011, a Rolling Stone Readers Poll ranked "Nightswimming" as R.E.M.’s second best song, behind "Losing My Religion".
-Rolling Stone noted, “The track didn't do that well as a single, but in the past 20 years it's slowly become one of R.E.M.'s most beloved songs.”

-In 2021, it was listed at No. 160 on Rolling Stone's "Top 500 Greatest Songs of All Time."
+The publication noted, “The track didn't do that well as a single, but in the past 20 years it's slowly become one of R.E.M.'s most beloved songs.”
+In 2021, it was ranked No. 160 on its list of the "500 Greatest Songs of All Time."

 Music video

-A music video was produced to promote the single, directed by filmmaker Jem Cohen.
-Two versions of the video were made with the uncensored version of the video included on the Parallel video compilation.
-The British version was later published on YouTube in October 2009, and had generated more than 10 million views as of January 2023.
+A music video was produced to promote the single, directed by Jem Cohen.
+Two versions of the video were made, with the uncensored version of the video included on the band's 1995 Parallel video compilation.
+The British version was later made available on YouTube in October 2009, and had generated more than 10 million views as of January 2023.